• Skip to primary navigation

 • annatto (atsuete) powder

-scraping out the seeds of papaya using a spoon To be used for atsara
+scraping out seeds of papaya using a spoon

-Place the papaya in a large bowl with salt and set aside for 1 hour:
+Place the papaya in a large bowl with teaspoon salt and set aside for 1 hour.

-Pre-heat pan or pot over medium heat, add 1 cup water and bring to a simmer.
-Then add sugar and stir until it is dissolved:
+Pre-heat saucepan or pot over medium heat, add 1 cup water and bring to a simmer.
+Then add cup sugar and stir until it is dissolved.

-Then add carrots, garlic, onion, ginger to the pickling solution:
+Then add carrots, garlic, shallot, ginger to the pickling solution.

 adding pepper to the atsara pickling solution

-Allow it to cool and store in a sterilized airtight jam jar.
-Seal the jar and place inside the refrigerator for a week (or five days minimum to achieve the texture and flavor):
+Allow it to cool and pour into a airtight sterilized jar.
+Seal with lids and place inside the refrigerator for a week (or five days minimum to achieve the texture and flavor).

-It is best to serve Atsara cold fried dishes.
+It is best to place papaya Atsara cold fried dishes!

 • Vegan Isaw